dlr-eoc/ukis-frontend-libraries/projects/services-layers/README.md

 ## The idea of the LayersService

-It should be a interface to use our components with different mapping libraries.
-For example one layer control which is working with all the different maps and layertypes.
+It should be an interface to use our components with different mapping libraries e.g. OpenLayers, Cesium, Leaflet, MapLibre For example one layer control which is working with all the different maps and layertypes.
 The conversion from our generalized layers to the map specific should be implemented in the corresponding component like in @dlr-eoc/map-ol